chang-cai/TaskCommMCR2/README.md

 **In view of the above, we advocate the separation of learning task and communication design, while maintaining a consistent design objective for both modules targeted at inference accuracy maximization.**

 ## Why MCR2?

+**Challenge:** The inference accuracy can only be empirically evaluated over all the testing samples.
+It has no explicit expression as a function of the precoders and is thus hard to optimize directly.